JessicaJuliet/the-leafy-bean/README.md

 The website HTML and CSS was regularly run through the [W3C Markup Validation Service](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/).

-A number of issues were picked up for the styling of the iFrame for the embedded Google Map.
+* A number of issues were picked up for the styling of the iFrame for the embedded Google Map.
 It specified that the elements used were obsolete and CSS should be used instead.
-This issue was fixed by moving the styling from the html file to the css file and removing the unused styles.
+This issue was fixed by moving the styling from the html file to the css file and removing the unused styles

-Another issue encountered was for the layout of the code for the hero image CTA button.
+* Another issue encountered was for the layout of the code for the hero image CTA button.
 It identified that the button element must not appear as a descendant of the a element.
-This error was resolved by changing the button element to an a element instead.
+This error was resolved by changing the button element to an a element instead

+* The validator also gave the following error "Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections."
+This issue was resolved by changing the section element to a div instead

 ### Manual Testing